Prasat Ta Muen Thom: Layout

-The temple is located in the Ta Muen Thom pass at the top of the escarpment of the Dangrek Mountains which forms the current border between Cambodia and Thailand in the region.
-North of the border is the Khorat Plateau while to the south are steep cliffs as the mountains form sheer drops down to the plains Northwest Cambodia.
-Ta Muen Thom is constructed of laterite and laid out in a rectangular plan with the entrance facing south, highly unusual for Khmer temples which usually face east.
+The temple is located in the Ta Muen Thom pass at the top of the escarpment of the Dangrek Mountains which forms the current border between Cambodia and Thailand in the region fenced with wireframe but was released out of the poles about 2011.
+North of the border is the Khorat Plateau while to the south are divided the two countries with long cliffs as the mountains form sheer drops down to the plains connected to Northwest of Cambodia.
+Ta Muen Thom was written in Kui language as Taa-Mian Phued, which means "Big (structures) named after Taa-Mian.
+The construction in former times where the Elephant-Kui were used for going for living and catching elephants from the lower land, so-called "Katae Khmaerrrr" กะแต๊ะขแมรรรร constructed of laterite and laid out in a rectangular plan with the entrance facing south, highly unusual for Khmer temples which usually face east.
 It is suspected that this is due to the topography, both to meet travelers having just climbed the pass from the plains below and to provide a defensible position with a strategic view southward down the mountains.
 The temple's enclosure is 46 meters by 38 meters with its center in a central sanctuary constructed of pinkish-grey sandstone and preceded by a mandapa and an antarala.
 A natural channel in the bedrock was used as the somasutra, a funnel which transported holy water used in rituals from the statue in the main chamber, which flows out from the garbhagriha and indicates the relative importance of the site.

 On the north side are two towers and two other laterite buildings that are still standing as well as the foundations of three other buildings which are no longer standing.
 These buildings are the remains of the highway rest house and hospital Jayavarman VII erected to add to the temple complex where pilgrims and travelers would spend the night and recuperate for the next leg of their journey.
 On the south facade, the same side as the main entrance, is the main gopura, which is much larger than the others.
 A large broad steep laterite staircase, also facing south and extending well down into Cambodian territory, leads to the entrance of the temple.
 There is also a laterite staircase that leads down to a stream on the Cambodian side which curves around the temple.
 The orientation of Ta Muen Thom is very similar to that of Prasat Hin Phimai and others at Phimai Historical Park.

 Recent excavations inside the main tower have revealed the existence of a natural linga protruding from the top of the hill around which the temple was built.
 There is a similar natural linga at the Khmer temple Vat Phou in Laos.